wso2/docs-ob-toolkit-cds/en/docs/try-out/arrangement-revocation-api-flow.md

 ## Consent Amendment History Retrieval

-This endpoint is to retrieve the consent amendment history when the CDR Arrangement ID and basic authentication details are provided as a query parameters.
+This endpoint is to retrieve the consent amendment history when the CDR Arrangement ID and basic authentication details are provided as query parameters.
 For more details, see [Consent Amendment History](../learn/consent-amendment-history.md).